 Java, Joe, liquid energy, and brew are just some of the terms used to describe one of the world’s most highly consumed beverages - coffee.
-One of the most important factors that effects the taste of coffee is the way in which you brew it.
-Understanding these coffee brewing methods helps to build the foundation for some of the most popular coffee drinks offered in cafés and coffee bars, and will greatly improve your staff’s knowledge and success!
+One of the most important factors that affect the taste of coffee is the way in which you brew it.
+Understanding these coffee brewing methods helps to build the foundation for some of the most popular coffee drinks offered in cafes and coffee bars, and will greatly improve your staff’s knowledge and success!

 Once coffee beans have been harvested and roasted, it’s time to convert them into a liquid.
 The most popular methods of doing this include using a drip coffee maker, French press, or espresso machine.
 Understanding these three processes is essential when running a successful café since each variation produces a different flavor, brew time, and caffeine level for your customers’ favorite drinks.

-Drip Coffee Maker -Coffee that comes from a drip coffee maker is brewed through a filter containing the ground, coarse coffee beans as boiling water is “dripped” on top.
+Coffee that comes from a drip coffee maker is brewed through a filter containing the ground, coarse coffee beans as boiling water is “dripped” on top.
 The filter leaves behind the ground coffee beans as liquid passes through and into a decanter or coffee pot that is then used for serving.
 Making drip coffee takes more time compared to using an espresso machine since hot water is in contact with the ground coffee beans for a longer period.
 When comparing drip coffee to pressed, drip coffee vs. French press can produce coffee in a faster amount of time since water doesn't need to be steeped.

 - Add ground coffee beans to the filter in a ratio of 2 tablespoons to every cup of water.

 - Add filtered water to the reservoir container.

 - Program the machine to brew at a certain time, or press the brew button to start working immediately.